satwiksps/wafer-mamba/README.md

 This repository benchmarks a **MambaVision backbone** with two interchangeable heads on **multilabel wafer-defect classification**:
 a **classical MLP head** and a **4-qubit PennyLane variational head** integrated as a `TorchLayer` for **end-to-end training and evaluation** under identical splits and hyperparameters.
+>Work in Progress: Ongoing improvements target both accuracy and reliability, updated metrics and plots will be released in subsequent commits.
 ---

 ## 📂 Datasets and Splits